fastlane/watchbuild/README.md

 You can pass your bundle identifier and username like this:

     watchbuild -a com.krausefx.app -u felix@krausefx.com

+You can also include a Slack webhook url for notifications via Slack:

+    watchbuild -a com.krausefx.app -u felix@krausefx.com -n https://hooks.slack.com/services/<your-webhook>

 For a list of available parameters and commands run